Accenture/alexia/README.md

 Next you need to register it by importing it manually and supplying the `app` as a parameter.

-You can also use our shorthand function for finding and registering all intents files that match pattern
+You can also use our shorthand function for finding and registering all intents files that match pattern.
+See [node-glob](https://github.com/isaacs/node-glob) for more pattern matching examples

 **src/app.js**